-Finding and keeping brand ambassadors is a full-time job.
-Make it a bit easier with these 9 steps.
+Creating a brand ambassador marketing program is a full-time job.
+Make it a bit easier with these 9 tips.

 When we build communities around products, we dream of creating something larger than a product or even larger than a brand name.
 We want to create deeper meaning in people’s lives.
 There are many ways to start building meaning around your product, but there is really no more effective way than empowering individual brand ambassadors to run with your vision and to better their own lives as a result.
 But if you’ve never done it before, how do you begin?

 Take a cue from a brand like Lululemon.
 They started small and then leveraged passionate brand ambassadors.
-Sure, there’s plenty of smack you can talk about the company (see-through pants anyone?) but there’s little you can argue about their success.
-That’s because Lululemon sells yoga mats as well as a vision of youth, energy, calm, vitality, health, perky butts, and discovering-your-chi-in-real-tight-pants.
+Sure, there’s plenty of smack you can talk about the company (see-through pants anyone?) but you can’t argue over their success.
+That’s because Lululemon sells products as well as aspirations of youth, energy, calm, vitality, health, perky butts, and discovering-your-chi-in-real-tight-pants.
 And their ambassadors are living it.

 So let’s get started.
 Here’s how to create brand ambassador gold from scratch:

 When you’re creating something new it’s tempting to want to do it all yourself.
 The secret successful brands like Lululemon, Porsche, and Restoration Hardware is often an outside partner with expertise in building these programs.
 In the case of the aforementioned brands, NOTICE Agency was the common thread that set up a framework for success, allowing the brand marketers to focus on their objectives without worrying about the unknown.

 2. Define your immediate goals for your initial outreach.